Direct TPE Measurement via $e^+p/e^-p$ Scattering at low $\varepsilon$ in Hall A: Introduction

 \section{Introduction}

 Historically the elastic form factors of the proton have been probed via unpolarized electron-proton scattering.
 The cross sections were measured over a large range of four-momentum transfer squared, $Q^2$, and the form factors were extracted via the so-called Rosenbluth separation.
 It was found that the form factor ratio $\mu G_E/G_M$ is constant and consistent with unity over the measured range of data.
+Here $\mu$ is the magnetic moment of the proton and $G_E$ ($G_M$) is the Sach's electric (magnetic) form factor of the proton.
 Somewhat more recently, the ratio of the form factors was measured using polarized electron beams, with different systematics and increased precision.
 However, the polarized results indicate a roughly linear fall-off of the ratio, decreasing with increasing $Q^2$.
-A summary of the different experimental measurements are compiled in Fig.\ \ref{figratio}.
+A summary of the different experimental measurements is compiled in Fig.\ \ref{figratio}.
 The two data sets are inconsistent with each other, indicating that the true proton form factors are unknown, as either method could be introducing errors into the extraction.
 The resolution of this ``form factor ratio puzzle" is crucial to advance our knowledge of the proton electromagnetic form factors.
+As this puzzle seems to increase with $Q^2$, it is critical to determine the resolution, especially in light of JLab's new high $Q^2$ measurement program.

-The differences observed by the polarized and unpolarized methods have been attributed to two-photon exchange (TPE) effects \cite{guichon03,carlson07,arrington11,Afanasev:2017gsk}, which are much more important in the Rosenbluth method than in the polarization transfer method, where in the ratio they partially cancel out.
+The differences observed between the polarized and unpolarized methods have been attributed to two-photon exchange (TPE) effects \cite{guichon03,carlson07,arrington11,Afanasev:2017gsk}, which are much more important in the Rosenbluth method than in the polarization transfer method, where in the ratio of longitudinal to transverse polarization cross-sections the TPE partially cancels out.
 TPE corresponds to the group of diagrams where two photon lines connect the lepton and proton.
 The diagrams are typically separated into two cases, ``soft" and ``hard", although it is important to note that this distinction is arbitrary, and depends on the specific prescription being employed.
 The so-called ``soft'' case, when one of the photons has negligible momentum, is included in the standard radiative corrections, like ref.\ \cite{MoTsai,Maximon2000}, to cancel infrared divergences from other diagrams.
 The ``hard'' part, where both photons can carry considerable momentum, is not.